al-foysal-tuhin/Data-Science-Job-Simulation/README.md

  * **Tools Used:** Python, Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn.

  * **Methodology:** Followed a standard Machine Learning pipeline: Data Ingestion $\rightarrow$ EDA $\rightarrow$ Feature Engineering $\rightarrow$ Model Training & Hyperparameter Tuning $\rightarrow$ Final Model Selection.

+📋 Requirements
+You must create a requirements.txt file in your repository with the following content.
+These are the main libraries used in your notebook.